Summerhill House: 17th century

-John Rowley came to Ireland during the reign of James I, as sole agent for the building of the towns of Derry and Coleraine for the London Society.
-Upon the incorporation of the city of Derry in 1613, he was, by charter, appointed first Mayor.
-One of his daughters, Anne, married Tristram Beresford, ancestor to the family of Tyrone.
-Another daughter, Mary, married James Clotworthy, and by him had an only daughter, who married the Honourable Robert Fitzgerald, and who was grandmother of Lieutenant-General The 1st Duke of Leinster.
+Earlier, John Rowley came to Ireland during the reign of James I, as sole agent for the building of the towns of Derry and Coleraine for the London Society.
+Upon the incorporation of the city of Derry in 1613, he was, by charter, appointed first Mayor of Derry city.
+He was later knighted for his services at the time of the Restoration.
+He also married Mary, daughter of Sir Hercules Langford, 1st Baronet.

+One of Rowley's daughters, Anne, married Sir Tristram Beresford, 1st Baronet, ancestor to the family of Tyrone.
+Another daughter, Mary, married James Clotworthy, and by him had an only daughter, who married Robert FitzGerald, 19th Earl of Kildare, and who was grandmother of Lieutenant-General The 1st Duke of Leinster.

-John Rowley was knighted for his services at the time of the Restoration.
-He only left one son, Hercules, whose only son and heir, Hercules Langford Rowley, married in 1732, Elizabeth Ormsby (later created The 1st Viscountess Langford).
-Around this time he built a magnificent Georgian mansion at Summerhill.
+He only left one son, Hercules Rowley and via his son's marriage to Frances Upton, his only son and heir, Hercules Langford Rowley, married in 1732, Elizabeth Ormsby, later created The 1st Viscountess Langford.
+It is likely the family still lived at Lynch's Castle until this time.